sst/sst/www/docs/overview/cron-jobs.md

   job: "src/lambda.main",
 });
 ```
 :::note

-If the value is equal to 1, then the unit must be singular.
-If the value is greater than 1, the unit must be plural.
+The fastest rate a cron job can be run is every minute.

 :::

-Here are some sample rate expressions.
+Here are some sample rate expressions:

 - `rate(1 minute)`
 - `rate(5 minutes)`
 - `rate(1 hour)`